• Skip to main content

 3-ingredient Low-calorie Protein Balls (Vegan & Gluten-Free)

 You finished making your batch of homemade nut milk, and you are left with all that pulp!
 No what?
-Or maybe, you simply want to make a protein ball to have them ready as a pre or post-workout snack.
+Or maybe you simply want to make some healthy low-calorie protein balls to have them ready as a pre or post-workout snack.
 These no-bake protein balls are the answer.
-You will love these no-fuss vegan low-calorie protein balls!
+You will love these no-fuss vegan, low-calorie protein balls!
 Made with just three simple ingredients, they're a perfect on-the-go snack when you need something to tide you over until your next meal.
-Plus, they're vegan and gluten-free, making them perfect for people with dietary restrictions.

 3-ingredient low calorie vegan protein balls, chocolate flavored, in a white serving plate.